Multi-Channel MOSRA: Mean Opinion Score and Room Acoustics Estimation Using Simulated Data and a Teacher Model: Experimental setup

 Both models were trained using the ADAM \cite{kingma2017adam} optimizer, a batch size of 32, a learning rate of 5e-4, and early stopping with patience of 30 on the Pearson correlation of the MOS predictions.
 Furthermore, the learning rate was decreased by a factor of 10 if the validation loss did not decrease for 15 epochs.
 Note that the single-channel baseline model had 5$\times$ more training steps per epoch, one for each channel per unique simulated room.

-During the multi-channel model training, we sample five devices from a room with replacement to simulate the case that less than five microphones are present in a given space i.e. some channels are repeated in the input to the model.
+During multi-channel model training, we sample five devices from a room with replacement to simulate the case that less than five microphones are present i.e. some channels are repeated in the input to the model.
 This also ensures that the model does not learn any patterns from the ordering of the channels.
 Note that during testing, all channels in the room are passed to the model.
 For evaluation purposes, RMSE will be used for the acoustic parameters (STI, T60, DRR, and C50).
 For MOS, the Pearson correlation metric is used.